-It doesn’t matter if the house you are looking at is 100 years old or 2 months old, you still need to inspect things closely.
+It doesn’t matter if the house you are looking at is 100 years old or brand new, you still need to inspect things closely.

 Remember that this is probably one of the biggest purchases of your life and the last thing you need is to buy a property that is full of hidden, yet costly issues.

 - the age of the roof and if there are any signs of water leaks

 - how old the hot water tank is, and the furnace, and how soon will they need to be replaced